 - Projects such as programming languages or platform standards will often be governed by a foundation with corporate or individual members interested in the project.
 And they will appoint a core team or committee that administers the organization and makes decisions.

-- Distributed Autonomous Organizations (DAOs) are emerging as a popular choice in the blockchain and cryptocurrency space.
+- Distributed Autonomous Organizations (DAOs) are becoming popular in blockchain and cryptocurrency.
 While the details differ from project to project, these will typically feature a governance token on a blockchain that can be transferred or bought and sold.
 The holders are allowed to vote on proposals.